Don Nolander

 Donald Austin Nolander (September 14, 1921 - April 24, 1999) was an American professional football center in the All-America Football Conference (AAFC) for the Los Angeles Dons.
 He played college football at the University of Minnesota and was selected in the 32nd round of the 1945 NFL draft by the Washington Redskins.

 Early life

 Nolander was born to Austin Nolander and Anna Hermauer on September 14, 1921, in Minneapolis, Minnesota.
 He graduated from Roosevelt High School and the University of Minnesota.
 During World War II, Nolander served in the US Navy.

 Drafted by the Redskins but turns to the AAFC

-In 1945, Nolander was selected in the 32nd round of the NFL Draft by the Washington Redskins.
+In 1945, Nolander was selected 325th overall in the 32nd round of the NFL Draft by the Washington Redskins.
 However, Nolander never ended up playing for the Redskins franchise.

 Instead, the very next year, Nolander joined the roster of the Los Angeles Dons in the newly formed All-America Football Conference (AAFC).
 The AAFC was a rival league to the NFL that existed from 1946 to 1949.
 There, Nolander found a home as the Dons' starting center.